 Some may initially think that buying life insurance on a child is crazy!
-Children don't work and generate revenue for the household so it would seem like it's a waste of money to have life insurance on a child.
+Children don't work and generate revenue for the household, so it would seem like a waste of money to have life insurance on a child.
 But the question is, is the purpose of life insurance for a child to replace income if their life is loss?

 Child life insurance covers the life of a minor and is typically purchased by a parent, guardian or grandparent.

 In general, these policies are whole life products — a type of permanent life insurance.
 Coverage amounts tend to be low, often under $50,000, and premiums are locked in, meaning they won’t go up.

 Depending on personal circumstances and needs, other reasons outside of the death benefit to consider buying a child life policy may include: